cmu-sei/foundry-docs/docs/gameboard/reports-beta.md

 3. How many different challenges have been deployed via the practice area?
 4. How many users have deployed a practice challenge?
 5. How many different sponsors have deployed a practice challenge?

+## Site Usage Report

+The **Site Usage** report answers questions like these:

+1. How many players are active in the Gameboard in a given period of time?
+2. How many active players are associated with different sponsors?
+3. How many players are competitive players versus how many players are practice-only players?
+4. How many unique challenges versus how many total challenges were attempted in a given period of time?

 ## Support Report